ChristianLowe/Grognaks-Mod-Manager/readme for windows.txt

 Setup

-  Unzip the files from this archive anywhere.
+  Extract the files from this archive anywhere.

   On the first run, you may be prompted to locate your FTL resources.
 Specifically "data.dat" in the "resources\"